 2. Egyptian Mau

 Despite its name, the Ocicat was not bred from the Ocelot, but for its resemblance to the big cat.
-In fact, he was created by accident when breeders tried combining a Siamese with an Abyssinian.
-Many colors of this cat are now accepted, but originally only four were considered standard – chocolate, silver, black, and lilac.
+In fact, it was created by accident when breeders tried combining a Siamese with an Abyssinian.
+Many colors of this cat are now accepted, but originally only four were considered standard—chocolate, silver, black, and lilac.
 The Ocicat is muscular and strong, with plenty of energy, but like the Bengal and the Mau, he is a loyal and loving cat that will bond closely with his human owners.
 The spots of the Ocicat may be elongated, which makes them look more like stripes in some instances.

 4. Savannah Cat

 The Pixie-bob is a big domestic cat that looks like a brawler.
-He has a bobbed tail and his hair can be short or long.
+It has a bobbed tail and his hair can be short or long.
 Many examples of this breed are polydactyl, which means that they have one or more additional digits on their feet.
 This is another breed that originated in the 1980s.
 They tend to be tabby in appearance, with small spots, and they can have brown or green eyes.
 This rare breed is recognized in the USA and has yet to really spread or gain recognition outside the country.

 The Serengeti is a relatively new breed, having been first bred in the 1990s.
 It is a descendant of the Bengal, which was bred with the Oriental Shorthair, and they have long ears and long legs.
 The breed is very agile, loves to spend time with its humans, and has a tendency to be quite vocal, which only serves to make the stunning cat stand out even more.
-He can also get along very well with other cats and other pets, as long as they enjoy a proper introduction.
+They can also get along very well with other cats and other pets, as long as they enjoy a proper introduction.

 7. California Spangled Cat